totaro/javascript-chatgpt-clone/README.md

 # Javascript ChatGPT Clone
-ChatGPT clone using JavaScript, HTML, CSS and OpenAI API with sidebar that contains previous chat message history and new chat button.
+ChatGPT clone using JavaScript, HTML, CSS and OpenAI API with sidebar that contains previous chat message history and new chat function.

 Opening view